 Even when riding on sidewalks, children need to learn to watch for cars pulling out from driveways and alleys.
 Also, teach children to watch for wet leaves, gravel, and curves.

 Make sure your child is careful about keeping loose pants legs, straps, or shoelaces from getting caught in the spokes of the wheel or bicycle chain.
 Teach your child never to ride barefoot, or while wearing sandals or flip-flops.

 Centers for Disease Control and Prevention.
 Head injuries and bicycle safety.
-Updated January 28, 2015.
-Available at: www.cdc.gov/healthcommunication/toolstemplates/entertainmented/tips/headinjuries.html.
+Updated January 28, 2015. www.cdc.gov/healthcommunication/toolstemplates/entertainmented/tips/headinjuries.html.
 Accessed August 31, 2015.

 National Highway and Traffic Safety Administration.
-Bicycles.
-Available at: www.nhtsa.gov/Bicycles.
+Bicycles. www.nhtsa.gov/road-safety/bicyclists.
 Accessed August 31, 2015.